2024 Missouri Proposition A: Ballot language

 A “yes” vote will amend Missouri statutes to increase the state minimum wage beginning January 1, 2025 to $13.75 per hour and increase the hourly rate $1.25, to $15.00 per hour beginning January 2026.
 Annually the minimum wage will be adjusted based on the Consumer Price Index.
 The law will require employers with fifteen or more employees to provide one hour of paid sick leave for every thirty hours worked.
 The amendment will exempt governmental entities, political subdivisions, school districts and education institutions from the minimum wage increase.

 A “no” vote will not amend Missouri law to make changes to the state minimum wage law.

 If passed, this measure will have no impact on taxes.

 Reactions

 Lawsuit

 Associated Industries of Missouri, the Missouri Chamber of Commerce and Industry, the Missouri Grocers Association, the Missouri Restaurant Association, the National Federation of Independent Business filed a lawsuit.
 The Supreme Court of Missouri upheld proposition A.

-HB 567
+Partial repeal

 Assembly members Sherri Gallick and Mike Bernskoetter sponsored HB 567 which repealed the Consumer Price Index adjustment and extend the wage requirement to public employers.
 The bill also repealed the sick leave mandate.
-In July 2025, Governor Mike Kehoe signed the bil into law.
+In July 2025, Governor Mike Kehoe signed the bill into law.

-Analysis

 HB 567 is part of efforts by Republicans across the United States to limit the power of ballot measures.
-In Missouri, The Republican trifecta worked to reverse not just Proposition A but also Amendment 3.
+In Missouri, the Republican trifecta worked to reverse not just Proposition A but also Amendment 3.
 In Alaska and Nebraska lawmakers engaged in similar efforts over other sick leave measures.